Flagship site, global model

 More than twenty years ago, faculty from the University of North Carolina at Chapel Hill were invited by the Malawian government to help the country develop treatment protocols for sexually transmitted infections.
 UNC has been working in Malawi ever since.

 In partnership with the Malawi Ministry of Health, the University established UNC Project−Malawi, a research, care and training program in the capital city of Lilongwe in 1999.

 Like much of sub-Saharan Africa, Malawi faces significant health care-related challenges.
-Malawi has only 2 physicians per 100,000 people, and the average life expectancy is 39 years.
-A high burden of HIV, malaria, TB and other infectious diseases straining the country’s limited healthcare infrastructure.
+Malawi has 0.05 physicians per 1,000 people (or 50 physicians per 100,000 people), and the average life expectancy is 72.71 years.
+A high burden of HIV, malaria, TB and other infectious diseases strain the country’s limited healthcare infrastructure.